hackshackshacks/wafs/README.md

 # wafs
 The course repo for 'Web App From Scratch'

+ToDo:
+- [ ] Add different generations of pokemon
-Link naar week 1: https://hackshackshacks.github.io/wafs/app
+- [ ] Add data to local storage to deal with api failure Link naar week 1: https://hackshackshacks.github.io/wafs/app

 ## Advantages and disadvantages of JavaScript libraries/frameworks